bbauska/W3Cx-2of5/README.md

 <h4>images - aspect ratio preserving</h4>

-images have an interesting behavior in that if only one dimension is set, the other is automatically calculated so that the original aspect ratio of the image is preserved.
+Images have an interesting behavior in that if only one dimension is set, the other is automatically calculated so that the original aspect ratio of the image is preserved.
 This is true for both decorative CSS images and &lt;img&gt; tags.